What Is Personal Services in Think and Grow Rich?

 Hill also mentions job positions of salesman, personal secretary and business management as additional examples.

 So it seems that personal services can refer to just about any type of job or business.
 It’s nothing mysterious.

 Instead, Hill recommends that you take the initiative.
+You choose the type of work you want to do.
+You pick the company.
 You decide what position you want.
 You set the salary.
 And you go after it with a burning desire that no employer can resist for long.

 But this requires motivation.

 And this requires tenacity.

 This approach can launch you halfway up the ladder to success without having to claw your way up from the bottom.
 But to succeed in this approach, you’ve got to become a person who has a lot to offer, and then you must convince your potential employer that you are worth every dollar that you are asking for – and perhaps even more than that.